PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/contact/contacts-listing.md

 3. Email address

-Displays the email address to which emails arrive.
+It's possible to sort by email address asc or desc and search by email address.

 4. Description